Table of contents

 Comment

-The national economy however remains strong with still relatively low jobless rates and surging jobs growth driving record wage increases.
+The national economy remains strong with continuing low jobless rates and surging jobs growth driving solid wage increases – and will be enhanced by lower interest rates if and when they are implemented.

-Continuing high levels of migration over the shorter term will exacerbate current chronic housing undersupply supporting high rents and low vacancy rates in capital city rental markets although early signs of rising rental supply and reduced tenant demand are now emerging.
+Continued higher levels of migration over the shorter term will add to current chronic housing undersupply supporting high rents and low vacancy rates generally in capital city rental markets - although recent signs of rising rental supply through reduced tenant demand are now consolidating with rental growth easing.

-High rents and higher prices generally however are providing clear incentives for first-home buyers and particularly investors chasing solid investment returns.
+High rents and higher prices generally however continue to provide clear incentives for first-home buyers and investors chasing solid investment returns.

 Andrew Wilson